ObjectBoxPC/olq/README.md

 ## JavaScript

 The main program is compatible with ECMAScript 5 (when the JSON functions were added).
-The code can be shorted by using some ECMAScript 6 features (`olq_es6.js`), namely template literals and arrow functions.
+The code can be shortened by using some ECMAScript 6 features (`olq_es6.js`), namely template literals and arrow functions.

 ## Perl